Purchases made through links earn us a small commission, at no extra cost to you.

 A great way to begin a morning in Waterton is by doing the short hike up Bear’s Hump Trail.

 Starting from the parking lot across from the Prince of Wales Hotel, the trail zigzags steeply to a flat part of Crandell Mountain (also known as Bear Mountain).
-From Bear’s Hump there are amazing views of the Waterton townsite, Upper Waterton Lake, and the surrounding mountains.
+From Bear’s Hump there are amazing views of the Waterton townsite, Upper Waterton Lake, and the Rocky Mountains.

 At only 2.4 km round trip, with one of the finest views in Waterton Lakes National Park, it’s easy to see why this hike is a favourite of both locals and visitors.